Skip to main content

 Help for Law Enforcement

-When people find themselves as victims and survivors of abuse, it can be difficult to know who and how to ask for help.
+When people find themselves as victims and survivors of abuse, or worried about someone harming themselves or others, it can be difficult to know who and how to ask for help.
 Law enforcement must believe victims, listen to their stories, and understand how to best help guide people to safety.

 What is a Protection Order?

-There are six types of civil protection orders available in Washington state that vary depending on the type of harm experienced and the relationship between the petitioner and restrained person.
+There are six types of civil protection orders available in Washington State that may be appropriate depending on the type of harm experienced and the relationship between the petitioner and respondent.

 1. Domestic Violence Protection Order